Large Language Models for Software Engineering: A Systematic Literature Review: RQ4: What SE tasks have been effectively addressed to date using LLM4SE?

-\section{RQ4: What specific SE tasks have been effectively addressed to date using LLMs?}
+\section{RQ4: What SE tasks have been effectively addressed to date using LLM4SE?}

-\subsection{What are the distributions of LLM different SE activities and problem types?}
+\subsection{What are the distributions SE activities and problem types addressed to date with LLM4SE?}

-As displayed in Table~\ref{tab:setasks}, in this section, we provide a detailed analysis of the use of LLMs in different SE tasks following the six phases of the \textbf{Software Development Life Cycle (SDLC)} (i.e., software requirements, software design, software development, software testing, software maintenance, and software management).
+In this section, we provide a detailed analysis of the use of LLMs in different SE tasks.
+We summarise reported SE tasks~\cite{yang2022survey} addressed with LLMs, following the six phases of the \textbf{Software Development Life Cycle (SDLC)} (i.e., requirements engineering, software design, software development, software quality assurance, software maintenance, and software management).
 Fig.\ref{fig:llm4se} (a) describes the distribution of LLMs in these six activities.
+Table~\ref{tab:setasks} shows a detailed count of studies reporting specific SE tasks addressed with LLMs.

-It is noteworthy that \textbf{the highest number of studies is observed in the software development domain, constituting approximately 57\% of the total research volume}.
-This underscores the primary focus on utilizing LLMs to enhance coding and development processes.
-Following that, the software maintenance domain accounts for about 27\% of the research share, highlighting the significance of LLMs in aiding software updates and improvements.
-The software testing domain holds approximately 9\% of the research proportion, indicating a growing interest in automating testing procedures.
-In contrast, the software requirements and software design activities represent approximately 4\% and 1\% of the research share, respectively, suggesting relatively limited exploration in these areas.
-The software management domain has the least research representation, accounting for a marginal proportion.
+\textbf{The highest number of studies is observed in the software development domain, constituting approximately 56.65\% of the total research volume}.
+This underscores the primary focus to date on utilizing LLMs to enhance coding and development processes.
+Software maintenance tasks account for about 22.71\% of the research share, highlighting the significance of LLMs in aiding software updates and improvements.
+The software quality assurance domain holds approximately 15.14\% of the research proportion, indicating a growing interest in automating testing procedures.
+In contrast, requirements engineering and software design activities represent approximately 3.9\% and 0.92\% of the research share, respectively, suggesting relatively limited exploration so far in these areas.
+The software management domain has the least research representation, accounting for a tiny 0.69\% proportion.
 This distribution underscores the vital focus on development and maintenance tasks while also indicating potential avenues for further research in testing, design, and management domains.